Duraundha Junction railway station

-Duraundha railway station (also known as Duraundha Junction) is a railway station located in the city of Daraundha, district of Siwan, Bihar, India.
-The short code for the railway station is DDA.
+Duraundha Junction railway station (station code: DDA), is a railway station located in the city of Daraundha, district of Siwan, Bihar, India.

 History

 Duraundha Junction embodies a microcosm of India's railway heritage.
 Earlier when its name was Daronda, then it was in the Bengal & North Western Railway Loop line which was started in 1882 as Bengal and North Western Railway by the East Indian Railways.
 Then when the fight for independence was going on, it was changed to Oudh and Tirhut Railway on 1 January 1943.
 After independence, zone jurisdiction was imposed and now it is in the North zone of Indian Railways from 14 April 1952.